Unleash/unleash-client-php/README.md

 By default, this library sends metrics which are simple statistics about whether user was granted access or not.

-> Warning: If you don't provide a cache implementation, there will be additional http call with metrics for every
-> `isEnabled()` call.

-If you use cache the metrics will be bundled and sent once the bundle created time crosses the configured threshold.
+The metrics will be bundled and sent once the bundle created time crosses the configured threshold.
 By default this threshold is 30,000 milliseconds (30 seconds) meaning that when a new bundle gets created it won't be sent sooner than in 30 seconds.
 That doesn't mean it's guaranteed that the metrics will be sent every 30 seconds, it only guarantees that the metrics won't be sent sooner.